Windows Remote Desktop

-Windows Remote Desktop Connection or RDC is one the simplest remote access solutions out there.
-Not only does it come for free, but it’s very easy to use and configure.
-However, Windows Remote Desktop has its fair share of drawbacks as well.
-In this guide, we’ll show you the advantages and disadvantages of using Windows Remote Desktop Connection.
+Windows Remote Desktop Connection or RDC is one the best remote access solutions out there.
+Not only does it come for but it's very simple to utilize and configure.
+However, the Windows Remote Desktop app has its fair share of drawbacks as well.
+In this direct, we'll show you the advantages and disadvantages of using Remote Desktop on Windows 10.

 What is Windows Remote Desktop Connection?

 Windows Remote Desktop Connection or RDC is a free Microsoft built-in feature.
 This technology allows users to connect to another computer using a distant or off-site device.
 Once the connection is established, the user can now access the computer remotely.
 From there, he can work on all files, data, and apps stored on the remote computer.

 Typically, Windows Remote Desktop manager authenticates the local computer first before it can connect to its desired remote device.
 This is to ensure that all access made on the remote computer is authorized and authenticated.
 This feature is also disabled by default, so you need to turn it on first before you can use it to establish remote desktop connections on Windows 10.